Summary:

 Are dry containers the same as insulated containers?

-As already alluded to, dry containers are standard containers used to transport items that aren’t impacted by temperature, or humidity.
+As already mentioned, dry containers are standard containers used to transport items that aren’t impacted by temperature, or humidity.

 On the other hand, insulated containers are specialised containers used to transport items that require safeguarding from thermal shocks, humidity infiltration, odours, condensation, and cross-contamination.

-Insulated containers aren’t designed to refrigerate or heat goods, but prevent damaging spikes or dips in temperature that could damage products.
+Insulated containers are not designed to refrigerate or heat goods, but prevent damaging spikes or dips in temperature that could damage products.
 Principally, they are designed to offer optimal protection from contamination, without compromising on space or eco-friendliness.

 Cost

 Because of their specialised electronic components, reefer containers are more expensive to hire, maintain or purchase than dry containers.
-However, their benefits in terms of technology make them much more cost effective in the long term than dry containers.
+However, their temperature-controlled shipping capabilities make them much more cost effective in the long term than dry containers.

 Durability

 Reefer containers are highly durable as they can be used even in adverse weather conditions.
-However, in contrast to dry containers, they could be slightly less durable.
+However, compared to dry containers, they can be slightly less durable due to the presence of refrigeration components.

-This could be because dry containers are predominantly made of aluminium or steel to handle large payloads and do not constitute any specialised electronics which could break down.
+This could be because dry containers are predominantly made of aluminium or steel to handle large payloads.
+Since they do not constitute any specialised electronics which could break down fewer components require maintenance or repair.

 MGS Offshore Mini Reefer Containers.
 Ready stock and quotation in 24 hours.